Rahul-go1503/DSA/_C++ STL/vector.md

 lower_bound :
 Returns an iterator pointing to the first element in the range [first,last) which does not compare less than val.

-// less than hai less than hai.... are ye to eqaul hai return krdo
+// less than hai less than hai.... are ye to eqaul hai return krdo... agar equal nhi hai to bdi value return krdo... bdi nhi to end itr return krdo

 eq.
 10 10 10 20 20 20 30 30